Springs Ambassadors Camp

 Florida is home to the largest concentration of freshwater springs in the world.
 While many Floridians consider the faucet or plastic bottle the source of their drinking water, our campers will discover otherwise.
 For six days we’ll be swimming and snorkeling in it, kayaking on it, and camping above it, conducting science experiments, writing, and making art with leading springs and aquifer experts.

 Campers will have opportunities to explore environmental journalism with award-winning author Cynthia Barnett, drawing with internationally renowned springs artist Margaret Ross Tolbert, and photography with acclaimed nature photographer John Moran and Kristen Grace of the Florida Museum of Natural History.
-We’ll investigate the aquifer with biologist, diver and National Geographic Young Explorer Jenny Adler, examine fossils with artist and museum fabricator Karen Chadwick, and learn how to assess the health of a spring by conducting daily science experiments with our Field Director, Tom Morris.
+We’ll investigate the aquifer with biologist, diver and National Geographic Young Explorer Jenny Adler, build a model aquifer and examine fossils with artist and museum fabricator Karen Chadwick, and learn how to assess the health of a spring by conducting daily science experiments with our Field Director, Tom Morris.
 A veteran biologist, cave diver and springs researcher, Tom is perhaps best known as one of the “stars” of the PBS series, Water’s Journey.

 We’ll be kayaking the spring-fed Santa Fe River with author and Master Naturalist Lars Andersen, going “spring hopping” to local area springs, and investigating connections between healthy springs and sustainable food with Anna Prizzia and Val Leitner of Forage Farm, who will prepare locally sourced meals each day.
 Click here for faculty and staff biographies.